Down 4 Paws Dog Training Save My Spot

 Meet Pam Brown

-"This workshop gives you the same starting point I use with every family I work with.
-Understand why it's happening, stop the habits that make it worse, and build skills that transfer from your living room to the sidewalk."
+"Listening isn't about control.
+It's about keeping your dog safe.
+This workshop gives you the same starting point I use with every family.
+Understand why it breaks down, stop the habits that make it worse, and build a recall your dog actually wants to do."

 Pam Brown, CPDT-KA certified dog trainer